Pope Francis Believes Nuclear War Is ‘One Accident’ Away From Happening

 — Reuters Top News (@Reuters) January 16, 2018

 Before boarding the papal plane for Peru and Chile, reporters were given a photograph by Vatican officials, which showed of a Japanese boy carrying his dead brother on his shoulders.
-The photo was taken right after a nuclear bomb was detonated on Nagasaki in 1945.
+The photo was taken right after the nuclear bomb was detonated on Nagasaki in 1945.

 Pope Francis said that he was moved by the photograph and that he had it reprinted and shared with the reporters because he believed “an image like this can be more moving than a thousand words.”